teknium1/alpaca-roleplay-discordbot/README.md

 This bot utilizes a json file some may know as a character card, to place into its preprompt, information about the character it is to role play as.
 You can manually edit the json or use a tool like [Teknium's Character Creator](https://teknium1.github.io/charactercreator/index.html) or [AI Character Editor](https://zoltanai.github.io/character-editor/) to make yourself a character card.
 For now, we only support one character at a time, and the active character card file should be specified in `config.yml`.
+The default character is ChatBot from `character.json`.

 Finally, this bot now [supports a range of quantized GGML models](https://github.com/marella/ctransformers#supported-models) beyond LLaMA-based models to run on CPU and GPU.
 Currently only LLaMA models have GPU support.